Bamori Assembly constituency

 Bamori Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency came into existence in 2008, following the delimitation of the Legislative Assembly constituencies and covers mostly the area earlier covered by the erstwhile Guna and Shadora constituencies before delimitation.

 Overview

 Bamori (constituency number 28) is one of the 4 Vidhan Sabha constituencies located in Guna district.
-This constituency covers part of Guna tehsil of the district.
+This constituency covers part of Guna and Bamori tehsil of the district.

 Bamori is part of Guna Lok Sabha constituency along with seven other Vidhan Sabha segments, namely, Guna in this district, Shivpuri, Pichhore and Kolaras in Shivpuri district and Ashok Nagar, Chanderi and Mungaoli in Ashoknagar district.